-IF classroom communities value diverse perspectives and regularly engage with local and global experts, mentors, and peers in the context of inquiry, discovery, and exploration THEN all students will feel a sense of belonging and develop empathy, cultural competency, and the teamwork skills necessary for active citizenship.
+IF students are taught to be curious, to seek and value diverse perspectives, and to manage and regulate their emotions in the context of collaborative inquiry, THEN classroom communities will support a sense of belonging, empathy, cultural competency, and the teamwork skills necessary for equitable and active citizenship.

 (FTL: Active Learning Community)

-- Develop a safe learning environment in which all students are encouraged to voice their ideas, opinions, and beliefs
+- Develop emotionally and intellectually safe learning environments in which all students are encouraged to voice their ideas, opinions, and beliefs

 - Use technology tools to make connections with the greater world and discover new perspectives and points of view